This article originally ran in January after the untimely death of Kansas City Royals starting pitcher, Yordano Ventura.

 A year before he would incite three brawls over the course of three weeks, Ventura was feared for more than a purposeful hit-by-pitch.
 The best of his ferocity on the mound seemed to be held in reserve for facing the Indians.
 Ventura would face the Tribe four times with his 1.57 ERA ensuring the Royals won each of them.
 The September 23 matchup against Salazar closed the door on any chance Cleveland had of catching the Royals in the standings.
 Few, if any, Indians fans viewed Kansas City as a viable rival, but Ventura helped the Royals loudly stated their case.

 After pitching magnificently in Game 6 of the 2014 World Series just days after the tragic passing of his friend Oscar Taveras, Ventura appeared destined to make the jump to one of the elite pitchers in the game.
 Instead, the last two years of his career – and life – would have a variety of ups and downs.
 Everything from being demoted to winning a World Series.2 The successes against the Tribe vanished as his ERA approached six, and he would win only one more game against the Indians.
 Somehow, the chance for brilliance still elicited the anticipatory excitement when his name came up on the scheduled rotation.

 His name shall come up on the scorecard no more.
 Yordano Ventura died on January 22, 2017.
 He was 25.
-Dominican journalist Euri Cabral reported he was assaulted by looters and stripped of his World Series ring after crashing his vehicle.3 Toxicology reports have yet to determine if alcohol helped contribute to the initial accident.4
+Toxicology reports were not released to the public, so it will never be known if alcohol helped contribute to the accident.3

 One of the best ways to capture what Yordano Ventura meant to MLB is through the writings across baseball that have come since his death.
 With a hat tip to WFNY’s Scott Sargent’s #ActualSportswriting, here are excerpts from some of my favorites that deserve the full read: